 \section{Local existence and uniqueness of the solution}

-In this section, using a fixed point argumentation, we prove for \eqref{Nparticles2D} the local existence and uniqueness of the solution.
-In the next section, then, this result will be extended to a global one.
+In this section, using a fixed point argumentation, we prove for \eqref{Nparticles2D_new} the local existence and uniqueness of solutions.
+In the next section, then, this result will be extended to a global result in time.
 First, let $\mathbf{y}=(\mathbf{V}_1,\dots,\mathbf{V}_N,\mathbf{X}_1,\dots,\mathbf{X}_N)$ the solution vector, and let

 with

 and then

 with